dennisorellana2/Text-Analysis-with-Python/README.md

 # Text-Analysis-with-Python

-These are my academic experience and self-learning projects on text anaylsis using python.
+These are my academic experience and self-learning projects on text analysis using python.